cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - Expected precondition:
   - The IBC module on the provider chain received a `ChanOpenConfirm` message on a port the provider CCV module is bounded to.
 - Expected postcondition:
-  - If a CCV channel for this consumer chain already exists, then the channel is invalidated and closed.
+  - If a CCV channel for this consumer chain already exists, then the channel closing handshake is initiated for the underlying channel.
-  - Otherwise, the channel mappings are set and the CCV channel status is set to `VALIDATING`.
+  - Otherwise, the channel mappings are set, i.e., `chainToChannel` and `channelToChain`.
 - Error condition:
   - A CCV channel for this consumer chain already exists.